-You’ll need to give your child’s Social Security number, as well as documents that can help you to show your child is a U.S citizen.
+You’ll need to give your child’s Social Security number and documents that can help you show your child is a U.S. citizen.

-You’ll also need to prove that you have a parental relationship with the child.
-This can be your birth certificate, a custody decree, an adoption decree, or a foreign birth certificate.
+You’ll also need to prove your parental relationship with the child.
+This can be your birth certificate, custody decree, adoption decree, or foreign birth certificate.

-You’ll also need to bring your government-issued ID and a photocopy of it.
+You’ll also need to bring your government-issued ID and a photocopy.

 You’ll also need to pay fees, which can be calculated on the U.S. Department of State Travel website.